 Okanogan County PUD is promoting the installation of customer-owned alternative power generation.
-For further information or questions please contact Kenny Stanley at 509-422-8428.
+For further information or questions please contact Kim Johnson at 509-422-8428.

 Take advantage of this program by following these steps: